Top 3 Personal Loans for Low-Income Earners

 If you are earning at least RM3,000 and can repay your loan within two years; this loan is worth your attention!
 No processing fee is charged and loans can be approved within 24 hours.
 The financing amount ranges from a minimum of RM5,000 up to RM150,000 and no early repayment fee will be charged if you notify the bank within three months.
 The loan is offered to both salaried workers and the self-employed.

 If you don’t need to borrow a lot, then this loan might be for you as its minimum loan amount is just RM2,000.
-You’ll also appreciate that it does not charge a processing fee and no early settlement charges will be enacted if you give the bank a one-month notice.
-The minimum income requirement is RM24,000 annually or RM2,000 per month and the interest rate is average at 8% p.a.
+You’ll also appreciate that it does not charge a processing fee and no early settlement charges will be enacted if you give the bank a one-month written notice.
+The minimum income requirement is RM2,000 for existing-to-bank customers and the interest rate starts from 8% p.a.
 The loan is open to both salaried and self-employed applicants.

 CIMB Xpress Cash Financing-i